PacificBiosciences/HiFi-16S-workflow/README.md

   * [References](#references)
   * [DISCLAIMER](#disclaimer)

+## Pipeline is under active development and we welcome feedbacks to improve.

 ## Workflow overview and output
 This Nextflow pipeline is designed to process PacBio HiFi full-length 16S data into a set of high quality amplicon sequence variants (ASVs) using `QIIME 2` and `DADA2`.
 It provides a set of visualization